chameerabot/swv-devops/README.md

 - 2. If you setup your own gitlab project to test the pipeline using this source code please follow these steps
 ### AWS Authentication
 1. **Create IAM CLI User:**
-   - Create an IAM user with the following permissions:
+   - Create an IAM user with the following permissions and policies:
-     - IAMFullAccess
+     - sts:AssumeRole
      - AmazonEC2ContainerRegistryReadOnly

 2. **Add IAM CLI User Credentials to GitLab:**